 They know about stocks but not so much about bonds.

 Many started investing in stocks when they were young.
 They grew their wealth through stocks.
 They understand how the stock market works, even if they can’t predict its movements.
 Bonds weren’t an integral part of their portfolios when they were younger so they’re not sure how to invest wisely in bonds.
 Bonds and bond markets are mysterious.
 As a result, they continue to invest in stocks.

 Basic living expenses are completely or mostly covered by Social Security benefits and pension payments.

 Some have positioned their finances to survive on (hopefully) reliable sources of fixed income, rather than income from bonds.
 Prior to retirement, they paid off debts.
 During retirement, day-to-day living expenses are low.

 As a result, they believe they can afford to invest in stocks and take risks with their retirement accounts, which are earmarked for nonessential spending like travel.
 If stock market returns don’t materialize, they can adjust their vacation plans while their grocery budgets remain intact.

-Generally retirees don't want to sell stock at low prices if (or when) the stock market falls.
+Generally, retirees don’t want to sell stock at low prices if (or when) the stock market falls.
 But rather than holding bonds, they hold cash.
-They keep enough cash to cover at least one year and possibly up to four years of of living expenses.
+They keep enough cash to cover at least one year and possibly up to four years of living expenses.